Nikhil27-sudo/Plant-Disease-Detection-and-Prescription/README.md

 # Plant-Disease-Detection-and-Prescription

-### This project is submitted for Deloitte's TechnoUtsav 3.0 TechE.

 This whole project is implemented in IBM Cloud.
 Developed a Telegram bot that can predict the disease from images of damaged plant leaves using Watson Visual Recognition.
 The bot will then successfully explain the treatments to the user using Watson Assistant.
 The bot also uses the